CodinGame/codingame-sdk-playground/core-concepts/core-4-configuration.md

 You can display images using `<img src="your_image.jpg"/>`.
 The image files must be located in the same directory.

+Optionally, you can tranlate your popups in French using `welcome_fr.html` files.

 #### Example

 `TODO`